-The Occupational Health and Safety Act requires construction excavations to be shored to protect the safety of workers on site.
+The Occupational Health and Safety Act requires construction excavations to be sloped or shored to protect the safety of workers on site.

-Occupational Health and Safety staff are very willing to visit construction sites where employees are inside unshored excavations.
+Occupational Health and Safety Officers are very willing to visit construction sites where workers are in unsafe excavations.

-The Alberta Building Code requires construction excavations to be shored to prevent soil loss and movement that can cause building damage and public hazards.
+The Alberta Building Code requires construction excavations to be protected to prevent soil movement and loss by water that can cause building damage and public hazards.